 WHAT IS THE BEST LOCATION FOR DOORS IN A HOUSE?

 For internal doors – Ideally, doors and windows should be placed opposite to each other so that both the positive and negative cycles are completed.
-The Reason – This is done to enable the proper flow of air thus facilitating cross-ventilation between rooms.
-If there’s a presence of stagnant air in your premises, having an insufficient flow of air within your house can promote the growth and development of harmful virus and bacteria.
-The resultant stagnant air arising out of this may not be suitable for the house inmates.
+The Reason – This enables the proper flow of air thus facilitating cross-ventilation between rooms.
+Stagnant air in the houses can promote the growth and development of harmful virus and bacteria.
+This can adversely affect the health of the house inmates.
 Proper ventilation thus ensures happy and healthy living.

 Any door should not be placed in the centre of a wall.
 It should ideally be far away from the centre while taking adequate care to not place it in the extreme corner either.
 The Reason – It is best if any opening is not in the corner as cracks can form and some bearing is needed to support the lintel of the opening.
 Doors should also be avoided in the middle of a wall as structurally it is not very sound.